benwilcock/cqrs-microservice-sampler/README.md

 #### Step 3.1: Add A New Product

 Let's add an MP3 product to our product catalogue with the name 'Everything is Awesome'.
+To do this we use the command-side API on port `9000` and issue a POST.

 ```bash
 $ curl -X POST -v --header "Content-Type: application/json" --header "Accept: */*" "http://localhost:9000/products/add/1?name=Everything%20Is%20Awesome"